 The apparent aperture stop, as seen from object space, is called the entrance pupil.
 The apparent aperture stop, as seen from image space, is called the exit pupil.
 In the drawing, the exit pupil is the aperture stop itself, since there are no lenses following the stop.
-In general, since the entrance pupil is the image of the aperture stop in object space, and the exit pupil is the image of the aperture stop in image space, the exit pupil is the image of the entrance pupil is the image of the exit pupil is the image of the aperture stop.
+In general, since the entrance pupil is the image of the aperture stop in object space, and the exit pupil is the image of the aperture stop in image space, the exit pupil is the image of the entrance pupil by the entire system.